jevan-smith/Knapsack/README.md

 - matplotlib.patches

 ## Expected Outputs Below
-:exclamation: Note to use run 'Task 3', matplotlib must be installed!
+:exclamation: Note to use 'Task 3', matplotlib must be installed!
 Below is our programs output
 <pre>
 ==============================